theandersonfonseca/theandersonfonseca/README.md

 ___

 ### 👨🏾‍💻 About me:
-- I have been dedicating myself to Front-end Development for over a year
+- About two years studying front-end development
 - Focused on JavaScript and its entire ecosystem
-- I’m currently learning Next.js and GraphQL
+- I’m currently learning GraphQL and Apollo

 ___